threatstack/threatstack-api-scripts/OrgUserMGT/readme.md

 #  Organization Management
 There are mulitple scripts that can be used to manage the users in a clients Organization.
-The reason for spliting these into the three scripts is to allow for less arguments to have to be passed to run the needed action.
+The reason for splitting these into the three scripts is to allow for less arguments to have to be passed to run the needed action.

 Actions are
 + Invite a new user